Fluffy Eggless Pancakes

 Saturday mornings are for pancakes at our house.
 It’s a sweet tradition we all look forward to.
 Pancakes are a staple breakfast item, and everyone in my family loves them.
 They’re frequently requested and never go out of style.

-Most pancake recipes call for eggs, but one of my kids has an egg allergy.
+Most pancake recipes call for eggs, after an egg allergy diagnosis I worked to create a safe, egg-free version.
 We’ve tried several store-bought egg-free mixes, but I ultimately found it more cost-effective – and much tastier – to make them from scratch.
 The best part?
 These eggless pancakes couldn’t be easier to make and use simple, everyday ingredients.

 You probably already have everything you need in your pantry and fridge.
-Just whisk together the wet ingredients, stir in the dry, and cook them up on a hot griddle or skillet.
 They come together fast and are perfect with your favorite toppings.
+They are similar to my eggless protein pancakes which are excellent option if you are looking additional protein.

 Ingredients and substitutions